Quaifier 1: Experienced CSK hold edge over Delhi Capitals | Sports-Games

 Capitals were the best team in the league and their 20-point finish at the group stage was an indication of their consistent performances which didn't dip due to the COVID-19 forced break.

-Similarly, CSK are now back in familiar settings of play-off rounds, something that they have been done 11 out of 12 times although losing three matches on the bounce wouldn't have amused their all-powerful skipper Mahendra Singh Dhoni.
+Similarly, CSK are now back in familiar settings of play-off rounds, something that they have done 11 out of 12 times, although losing three matches on the bounce wouldn't have amused their all-powerful skipper Mahendra Singh Dhoni.

-DC, on the other hand, were handed a rude jolt by Kona Bharat's last-ball six in their last group league game against Royal Challengers Bangalore.
-It didn't change their pole position but did enough to shake them from their stupor.
+DC, on the other hand, were handed a rude jolt by Kona Bharat's last-ball six in their final group league game against Royal Challengers Bangalore.
+It didn't change their pole position but did enough to shake them.

 CSK, over the years, have been in final eight times and won on three occasions which speak volumes of the team's ability to lift their game just when it's required most.

-That's the reason why CSK is not one of those franchises which unleashes new talent by dozens like other franchises.
-Ruturaj Gaikwad is an exception as he could be called a pure CSK product after more than a decade.
+That's the reason why CSK is not one of those franchises which unleashes new talent by dozens like other teams.
+Ruturaj Gaikwad is an exception and he could be called a pure CSK product after more than a decade.

-Dhoni has a simple cricketing philosophy --- rely on tried and tested individuals who are battle-hardened and thus he has always punted on the likes of Ravindra jadeja, Ambati Rayudu, Suresh Raina, Dwayne Bravo and Faf du Plessis.
-These are players, who have been there and done that.
+Dhoni has a simple cricketing philosophy --- rely on tried and tested individuals who are battle-hardened and thus he has always relied on the likes of Ravindra Jadeja, Ambati Rayudu, Suresh Raina, Dwayne Bravo and Faf du Plessis.
+These are players who have been there and done that.
 People who can control phases and win pressure situations which more often than not results in victories.

 As much as one speaks about team effort, no one knows more than Dhoni that T20 is perhaps one form of cricket, where individuals win matches.